does E*TRADE have paper trading

 Launching E*TRADE Power in Demo Mode

-To use Power in your web browser, first log in to the E*TRADE website.
-Once logged in, find the dashboard and look for the list of platforms under Launch Pad in the right column.
-If you cannot find the dashboard, go to the Accounts tab in the main menu at the top and pick Complete View.
-That is the dashboard.
+To get to the web-browser version of Power, you will need to log into the E*TRADE website first.
+Once inside, go to the dashboard and find the list of platforms under the Launch Pad in the right-hand column.
+If you get lost and can’t find the dashboard, hover over the Accounts tab in the main menu at the top and select Complete View.
+This is the site’s dashboard.

 Paper Trading on the E*TRADE Power Mobile App

-Power is also a mobile app for Android and Apple devices.
-Like the browser version, the app also has a practice mode.
-Just open the regular app, tap on the Paper tab on the login screen, and use your usual User ID and password.
-When you are in paper mode, a yellow banner appears at the top to show that you are practicing.
+Power also appears as a mobile app for Android and Apple devices.
+Like its web-browser cousin, the app has a practice mode.
+This time, instead of launching a separate platform, you simply need to open the regular app, tap on the Paper tab on the login screen, and enter the normal User ID and password.
+Once inside, a yellow banner will appear at the top of the app indicating paper mode.

 etrade demo account